 Our Advanced Thermal Solutions (ATS) thermography unit designs and manufactures high-performance thermal imaging systems used to detect and measure minute temperature differences in a wide variety of scientific, research, and product development settings.
 These applications include R&D, life sciences, environmental studies, scientific research, and electronics development.

 FLIR’s other divisions produce thermal camera systems for a wide variety of military, paramilitary, law enforcement, and public safety missions, as well as for automotive and maritime night vision, personal night vision, firefighting, and industrial and home security uses.
 In addition, FLIR supplies camera cores and other sub-components to OEMs and system integrators.

 And since FLIR’s goal is Infrared Everywhere, we are committed to making affordable thermal cameras everyone can use.
-The FLIR ONE is a fully functional thermal camera attachment for iPhone 5 and 5s models that everyone can use.
+The FLIR ONE is a fully functional thermal camera attachment for iOS and Android devices that everyone can use.

 Employees: Over 3,000 worldwide

 Investor Resources: www.flir.com/investor/

 Locations: FLIR conducts business in more than 100 countries around the globe

 In this video, FLIR introduces the Portable High-Speed Data Recorder (pHSDR) and demonstrates how it can resolve some of the traditional performance limitations that arise from recording straight to a computer hard drive.